Autocar India

 Nitrogen vs regular air

-It is generally believed that filling nitrogen in tyres offers benefits, such as no punctures, better fuel efficiency, higher performance and longer tyre life.
-So, for your car tyres, should you consider nitrogen over regular air, since the latter is already 78 percent nitrogen?
-Or are you overthinking basic air in a tyre?
+It is generally believed that filling tyres with nitrogen offers benefits such as puncture prevention, better fuel efficiency, higher performance and longer tyre life.
+So, for your car tyres, should you consider nitrogen over regular air since the latter is already 78 percent nitrogen?
+Or are you overthinking as basic as air in a tyre?
 Let us find out.

 What is the difference between nitrogen and regular air?

-Nitrogen is a dry and inert gas, compared to regular air, which contains O2
+Nitrogen is dry and inert compared to regular air

-Regular air is made of around 78 percent nitrogen and 21 percent oxygen, with the rest is made up of gases like carbon dioxide, argon, neon, helium, krypton, and xenon.
-In comparison, the nitrogen that is filled in tyres has a purity of almost 100 percent.
-As no oxygen molecule is present in nitrogen, it is a dry gas, which normal air is not.
+Regular air contains around 78 percent nitrogen and 21 percent oxygen, with the rest made up of gases such as carbon dioxide, argon, neon, helium, krypton and xenon.
+In comparison, the nitrogen used to fill tyres has a purity of almost 100 percent.
+As pure nitrogen has no oxygen, it is dry, whereas normal air is not.

 Pros and cons of using nitrogen in tyres

-Nitrogen, being dry, keeps the tyres at a more stable temperature than regular air
+Nitrogen, being dry, helps maintain more stable tyre pressure than regular air

 Nitrogen vs regular air: What is ideal for your car tyres?Image credit: JioBP

 The moisture in the air also leads to corrosion of the metal rims over time.
-Moreover, nitrogen is a larger and slightly less permeable molecule than oxygen.
-Hence, nitrogen tends to leak out slower than regular air.
+Moreover, nitrogen molecules are larger and slightly less permeable than oxygen molecules.
+Hence, nitrogen tends to leak out at a slower rate.

 Nitrogen comes at a price and is not as easily available as regular air

-The charge of filling regular air is negligible, or even zero if you do it at fuel pumps.
-Nitrogen, however, is still chargeable at fuel stations and all tyre service workshops.
-Depending on your area, a top-up of all four tyres of your car can cost you between Rs 150 and Rs 200.
+While the charges for filling regular air are negligible, or even zero if you do it at fuel pumps, nitrogen is chargeable at fuel stations and all-tyre service workshops.
+And depending on your area, a top-up for all four tyres of your car can cost you anything between Rs 150 and Rs 200.

 Nitrogen vs regular air: What is ideal for your car tyres?Image credit: IOCL Pune DO on X

-The availability of nitrogen filling stations, especially in underdeveloped areas and new expressways, is uncertain.
+Moreover, the availability of nitrogen-filling stations, especially in underdeveloped areas and on new expressways, is uncertain.
 In case of a tyre puncture or air loss in such areas, you may need to refill the tyres with regular air.
-While mixing regular air with the inert nitrogen gas in tyres does not have an immediate impact, in the long run, the water content in the regular air can convert into vapour at high temperatures, dissolving with the nitrogen.
-This can lead to unpredictable tyre pressure under both hot and cold tyre conditions, ultimately defeating the purpose of filling tyres with nitrogen.
+While mixing regular air with the inert nitrogen gas in tyres does not have an immediate impact, in the long run, the water content in the regular air can convert into vapour at high temperatures, mixing with nitrogen.
+This can lead to unpredictable tyre pressure under both hot and cold conditions, ultimately defeating the purpose of filling tyres with nitrogen.

 Should you use nitrogen instead of regular air for tyres?